Note

 Environment preparation

-• Evaluate and develop an IT-aligned tagging strategy that can help reduce the complexity of managing your Azure Arc-enabled servers and simplifies the process of making management decisions.
+- Evaluate and develop an IT-aligned tagging strategy that reduces the complexity of managing your Azure Arc-enabled servers and simplifies management decisions.

 Onboard Azure Arc-enabled servers

 One of your first tasks will be to onboard your fleet of servers and virtual machines to Azure.
-After generating an installation script, if you only have a few servers, you can opt to run the script directly from your Windows or Linux machines.
-For larger fleets of servers, there are several options available in Azure to automate the onboarding process.
-We recommended creating a service principal and apply one of the following methods:
+After generating an installation script, if you have only a few servers, run the script directly on your Windows or Linux machines.
+For larger fleets of servers, Azure offers several options to automate onboarding.
+We recommend creating a service principal and apply one of the following methods:

 Afterwards, be sure to verify your connection to Azure Arc.